Neptunes WPSC

 Neptunes WPSC is a water polo and swimming club, founded in 1929, based in Balluta Bay, Saint Julian's, Malta.

 Water polo

 Neptunes WPSC won 26 summer leagues and 21 winter leagues.
 Neptunes WPSC have had many great foreigners, such as Vladimir Vujasinović, Tamás Molnár, Leonardo Sottani, etc. Besides getting great players the club has been able to 'make' its own legends such as Stevie Camilleri joined VK Partizan on a six-month loan deal in 2007 after being suggested to the club officials by Vladimir Vujasinović and now is playing for RN Bogliasco and Niki Lanzon (current captain).
-The club has other very promising youngsters like, Benji Lanzon, Kyle De Battista, Gabriel Pace, Zack Mizzi and Jordan Camileri who is Stevie Camilleri's younger brother.